Blog post by Gwen

 Composed by Master Perfumer Alberto Morillas, these two unexpected fragrances explore an olfactory palette reminiscent of the colors, textures and sensations of the wild coast.
 Cold neutrals, earthy browns, navy blues, textures inspired by rock, bark or earth, two fragrances of contrast, of freedom.”

-This is the mood, the memories – down to the colour palette – that is in my bottle of Blasted Heath, one of the two new Penhalgon’s fragrances released last month.
+This is the mood, the memories, down to the colour palette, that’s in my bottle of Blasted Heath.

-On me the drydown is a woody, warm skin scent with whiffs of salty sea air, smoke and an elegant earthiness that’s so smooth and refined, a woman could carry it off easily.
+On me, the drydown is a woody, warm skin scent with whiffs of salty sea air, smoke, and an elegant earthiness that’s so smooth and refined that a woman could carry it off easily.

 Check out Blasted Heath in our Shop.